UTSCC09/project-fullstackarmy/documentation/COVID19Info.md

 Therefore, we view the herd immunity/protection level at each dose.

+A stacked bar chart is shown below to easily compare different countries of interest.
+These countries can be filtered using the filter feature.

 Map # 1 - First Dose Heat map
 Map # 2 - Second Dose Heat map
 Map # 3 - Booster Dose Heat map